-ADOPTION OF NEW AND REVISED STANDARDS - On April 1, 2020, the company adopted all the new and revised FRSs that are effective from that date and are relevant to its operations.
-The adoption of these new/revised FRSs and INT FRSs does not result in changes to the company's accounting policies and has no material effect on the amounts reported for the current or prior years except for the following:
+ADOPTION OF NEW AND REVISED STANDARDS - On April 1, 2021, the company adopted all the new and revised FRSs that are effective from that date and are relevant to its operations.
+The adoption of these new/revised FRSs and INT FRSs does not result in changes to the company's accounting policies and has no material effect on the amounts reported for the current or prior year.